BIOINF-3010-7150

 While GFA format is human readable, it’s more intuitive to look at graphs with nodes and edges displayed visually.

-vg view -dp ref.vg | dot -Tpdf -o ref_dot.pdf
+vg view -dp ref.vg | dot -Tpdf -o visualise/ref_dot.pdf

 It’s a graph, but not a very exciting or useful one.
 Before we continue looking at visualisation options, let’s build a graph with some variation in it.

-Build a graph that’s actually useful
+Build a graph with variation

 Build a variation graph using the command below and then have a look at it in GFA format.